 Reference NOTE 9.
 OTHER INCOME

-Description and Material Accounting Policies Relating to Other Income Revenue from Service Concession Arrangements Revenue from Service Concession Arrangements is revenue that is recognised over time as the correspondir a Right to Operate' Liability reduces over the remaining period of the Service Concession Arrangement.
-For information in relation to service concession arrangements refer to Note 39 Service Concession Arrangement more
+Description and Material Accounting Policies Relating to Other Income Revenue from Service Concession Arrangements Revenue from Service Concession Arrangements is revenue that is recognised over time as the corresponding 'Grant of a Right to Operate' liability reduces over the remaining period of the Service Concession Arrangement.
+For more information in relation to service concession arrangements refer to Note 39 Service Concession Arrangements.

-Other Revenue and Other Gains Other Revenue arises from the core activities of 'Burley Griffin Agency', whereas Other Gains are transaction not part of the Agency's core activities and tend to be one off. ons that ar
+Other Revenue and Other Gains Other Revenue arises from the core activities of 'Burley Griffin Agency', whereas Other Gains are transactions that are not part of the Agency's core activities and tend to be one off.

-2022 202:
+2023 202

 \$'000 \$'00

 Other Income

-ASB 1059.21-23 Other Revenue Revenue from Service Concession Arrangements
+AASB 1059.21-23 Other Revenue Revenue from Service Concession Arrangements

-(A3B 1039.21-23 Insurance Recoveries from the ACT Insurance Authority
+ACT Disclosure Policy Insurance Recoveries from the ACT Insurance Authority

 Other Revenue

 Total Other Revenue

+Other Gains

-AASB 101.97,98 Other Gains Reversal of Asset Revaluation Decrements Previously Expensed
+AASB 101.97,98 Reversal of Asset Revaluation Decrements Previously Expensed

-AASB 101.97,98 AASB 101.97,98 Recognition of Assets Previously Written Off
+AASB 101.97,98 Recognition of Assets Previously Written Off

 Other

 Total Other Gains

 Total Other Income

 Commentary - Note 9: Other Income

 The breakdown shown in this note disclosure is an example only.
-Agencies should only include line items the applicable to them where material. at are
+Agencies should only include line items that ar applicable to them where material.

 AASB 101.35 Gains and losses arising from a group of similar transactions should be reported on a net basis.
-However, if t and losses are material they should be reported separately. the gains
+However, if the gains an losses are material they should be reported separately.

 AASB 101.7 AASB 108.5 ACT Disclosure Policy The notion of materiality applies to the classification of other income.
-Each material class of gains must be c separately and the total of unclassified gains must not exceed 10% of total gains disclosed in the note. lisclosed
+Each material class of gains must be disclose separately and the total of unclassified gains must not exceed 10% of total gains disclosed in the note.

-, Service Concession Arrangements
+Service Concession Arrangements

-Where Service Concession Arrangement revenue is material when compared to total revenue of an agency to warrant its own line item on the face of the financial statements.
-Where it is immaterial in the context of the the properties is the (Other Properties item)

-then agencies should consider its inclusion in the 'Other Revenue' line item.
+Where Service Concession Arrangement revenue is material when compared to total revenue of an agency then it wi warrant its own line item on the face of the financial statements.
+Where it is immaterial in the context of this note the agencies should consider its inclusion in the 'Other Revenue' line item.